 At Sound Therapy International we believe in empowering people to take care of their health naturally, at home.
 We provide tools, products and information to make this easy to do.
 In addition to helping with ear and brain health, having good nutritional supplementation and safe products for the home and bathroom can help with many health conditions.
 These may include learning difficulties, digestive issues, bone and joint pain, heart health, memory, tinnitus and dizziness to name just a few.
 Learn more about how to find the nutritional supplements that can help tinnitus here

-Excerpt from paper by Paula Richards and Rafaele Joudry
+Excerpt from a paper by Paula Richards and Rafaele Joudry

 Presented to Australian Audiological Society Conference Brisbane 2004